-Whoever believes that going to a Greek toilet is like visiting a restroom in the Netherlands, is wrong.
-The experience of emptying your blatter in Greece is unique and unlike doing the same thing in the rest of Europe or even the US.
-Prepare yourself for your next summer holiday and keep reading.
+Whoever believes that going to Greek toilets is like visiting a restroom in other European countries, is wrong.
+The experience of emptying your bladder in Greece is unique and unlike doing the same thing in the rest of Europe or even the US.
+Prepare yourself for your next holiday and keep reading.

 Don’t flush your toilet paper

-All over Greece, you can find signs, saying that you are not supposed to throw any toilet paper in the water closet.
+All over Greece, you can find signs, saying that you are not supposed to throw any toilet paper in the water closet and flush.
+And although this sign is misspelled in various hilarious ways all over Greece, you better listen to it.

 Did you ever wonder why?

-The reason is simple.
-The Greek draining system is just not designed for flushing paper.
-The waste pipes that have to transport your call of nature are simply not wide enough.
+The reason you can not flush your toilet paper in Greece is simple.
+The Greek draining system is not designed for it.
+The waste pipes are simply not wide enough.
+With only 5 centimeters (a little less than 2 inches), it is less than half of the pipes in other countries.
 Flushing toilet paper in Greece can easily cause constipation in the sewer system from which a whole town will suffer.
 So don’t do it!

 As an architect, however, I could not agree with the Greeks understanding this reason and not doing anything about it.
 Why don’t you use the paper that disappears when it is in contact with water?
 For what reason don’t you start building houses that do have a wide enough pipe to flush paper?
 Why doesn’t the government do something about it?